unit8co/vegans/README.md

 * `device`: "cuda" (GPU) or "cpu" depending on the available resources.
 * `folder`: Folder which will contain all results of the network (architecture, model.torch, images, loss plots, etc.).
 An existing folder will never be deleted or overwritten.
 If the folder already exists a new folder will be created with the given name + current time stamp.
 * `ngpu`: Number of gpus used during training
+* `secure`: By default, VeGANs performs plenty of checks on inputs and outputs for all networks (For example `encoder.output_size==z_dim`, `generator.output_size==x_dim`  or `Discriminator.last_layer==torch.nn.Sigmoid`).
+For some use cases these checks might be to restrictive.
+If `secure=False` VeGANs will perform only the most basic checks to run.
+Of course, if there are shape mismatches torch itself will still complain.

 #### fit() arguments